-Check our guide to what’s on in and around Amsterdam, Holland during June 2019.
+Check our guide to what’s on in and around Amsterdam, Holland during June 2020.
 The early summer is a fantastic time to visit the city with good weather, long summer evenings and many things going on.
-June sees the city’s popular Holland Festival running for most of the month.

 Museums & Exhibitions in Amsterdam

 Rijksmuseum – Reopened in April 2013 after 10 years of renovation, the Rijksmuseum’s rich collection (including Rembrandt’s Night Watch) is a must-see in Amsterdam.
-Marking the 350th anniversary of Rembrandt’s death the museum presents All the Rembrandts.
-This exhibition presents all 22 paintings, 60 drawings and more than 300 best examples of Rembrandt’s prints in the Rijksmuseum collection.
-Runs 15 Feb to 10 Jun 2019.
+Caravaggio-Bernini.
+Baroque in Rome, exhibition exploring the beginnings of European baroque in Rome, with masterpieces from painter Caravaggio (1571-1610) and the sculptor Bernini (1598-1680).
+Runs 14 Feb to 7 Jun 2020 in the Philips Wing.
 Book Rijksmuseum tickets here

 Rijksmuseum Schiphol – Amsterdam airport hosts 10 paintings of the Dutch Golden Age from the Rijksmuseum collection.
 The Rijksmuseum Schiphol is located on Holland Boulevard (between Lounges 2 and 3 in non-Schengen departures) and is open 24 hours a day to passengers free of charge.